itsVinM/itsVinM/README.md

-# Hello there!
+is# Hello there!
 I am Vincentiu.👋🏼

 I am a system validation engineer, and these are some stuff I have done so far...